HuMiTriet/VGU-Eureka/documentation/backend.md

 - Realtime database
 - Firestore database

+From now on the word Firebase will be used to refer to both databases, and the word realtime and Firestone will be referred to the realtime and firestore database respectively.

 # Differences between Firestore database and realtime database

-## Realtime database (sometimes called simply Firebase)
+## Realtime database (sometimes called simply called Firebase)
-- The original version of the firebase database
+- The original version of the Firebase database

 ## Firestore
 - The new version and built on top of realtime database